Managing Your Award

 Copies of Your Publication

+It is essential that you and your trainees properly acknowledge support by the California Sea Grant College Program and the National Oceanic and Atmospheric Administration (NOAA).
 You are required to provide California Sea Grant with copies of both print and electronic publications resulting from your Sea Grant funding, including workshop programs, abstracts and proceedings.
-All publications provided to California Sea Grant will be added to the collection of the National Sea Grant Library (http://nsgl.gso.uri.edu); and submitted for consideration to the NOAA Central Library (http://www.lib.noaa.gov).
+All publications provided to California Sea Grant will be added to the collection of the National Sea Grant Library (http://nsgl.gso.uri.edu); and submitted for consideration to the NOAA Central Library (https://library.noaa.gov/).

 Print documents including journal articles—email a PDF copy to email@example.com for our required distribution, identifying the California Sea Grant project number (e.g., R/CZ-123) with which it is associated.